itdesign/kubernetes-workshop/docs/tutorial/00-get-started/04-architecture.md

 - It provides an endpoint `GET /calculate` to calculate the result of a given expression.
 - It provides an endpoint `GET /history` to get a list of previous calculations.
 - It uses a database to store a history of previous calculations.
-  - By default it is stored in a internal [SQLite](https://www.sqlite.org/) database.
+  - By default it is stored in an internal [SQLite](https://www.sqlite.org/) database.
-  - It is possible to store the history in a external [PostgreSQL](https://www.postgresql.org/) database.
+  - It is possible to store the history in an external [PostgreSQL](https://www.postgresql.org/) database.

 ### Known bugs